-7.1.
+- 7.1.
 Over the medium-term, the gap between expected Departmental spending pressures and projected funding continues to grow.
 By 2023/24, the Council will need to close a total gap over the MTFS of c£3m, as shown in Table 10 below.
-This is driven by:

-- Growth pressures: including inflation and transfers: c£3.9m; and - Savings identified to date: £2.8m
+This is driven by: - Growth pressures across all three years: including inflation and transfers: c£3.9m; and - Savings identified to date across the medium-term: £2.8m